 Draft-type: A natural-draft water heater means that the combustion gases (including carbon-monoxide) come out the top of the water heater naturally, and therefore have the risk of back-drafting.
 These water heaters are fine, but are best installed outside the building envelope.
 Having one of these in your home could be dangerous.
+In some situations, the water heater cannot be replaced with a standard atmospheric vent water heater due to newer mechanical codes.
 Talk to your HVAC professional to be sure.
 Induced-draft means that the gases are driven out of your home through a pipe and fan-system, which can be much safer.

 Warranty Length: A longer warranty length may not sound like an important factor at first, but it really shows how confident a manufacturer is in it’s product.
 The warranty-length neatly bundles a lot of the questions regarding internal options of tank-style water heaters.
 This piece from Consumer Reports has a ton of GREAT information.
 They go through all the nitty-gritty like internal tank features, safety concerns, and even specific brands.
 But the most concise info I took away from it on water tanks is: “Those with longer warranties tend to have larger heating elements, thicker insulation, and thicker or longer corrosion-fighting metal anodes.”

 So the easiest answer to the whole question of what kind of water heater is best is: It depends on your family and your needs.
 Let’s break it down into a pros and cons list for convenience: